RodolfoHelf/Wallmart-Sales-Forecasting/docs/GITHUB_PAGES_DEPLOYMENT.md

 #### Site Not Loading
 - ✅ Check if GitHub Pages is enabled
-- ✅ Verify the `gh-pages` branch exists
+- ✅ Verify GitHub Actions workflow completed successfully
 - ✅ Wait a few minutes for deployment

 #### Styling Issues